Employer of recordGermany

 Company

-Under the AUG licence, the client company must sign an additional agreement confirming the equal treatment and fair recruitment process of the employee.
+Under the AUG license, the client company must sign an additional agreement confirming the equal treatment and fair recruitment process of the employee.

 Employee